dp8523/RochesterMunchies/docs/DesignDoc.md

 > static models (UML class diagrams) with some details such as critical attributes and methods._

 ![ViewModel Controllers](ViewModel_Controllers.png)

+Buyer controller:

+For all actions of a buyer this is where most of those actions are called.
+The buyer controller is where each action of a buyer is sent to the server for the server to process and fufill.
+With each function call, it sends the information necessary for that action such as HTTP requests and returns new information along with a http response declaring if that action was successful or not.

+When registering an account the login component will call the register method in the auth-service service file and then it calls the register method in the user service file.
+The register method in the user servive file will send a Http request of POST along with the users new username.
+The http request will be sent to the BuyerController where the createBuyer method will be called.
+That method will go the BuyerDAO file and update the buyers in the JSON file.
+Once updated a response entity of type Buyers along with the status code of CREATED will be sent back to the controller.
+If theres already another user with that name then status code of CONFLICT will be sent.
+If not either of those codes are sent then it will send INTERNAL_SERVER_ERROR.

+For login its the same path as registering however instead of a Http request of POST it will send GET with the username.
+The responseEntity returned would be of type Buyer and would return 1 of 3 status codes of OK if found, NOT_FOUND, and INTERNAL_SERVER_ERROR.

+For addToCart the buyer-snack-detail componenet will call the addCart method from the user service file which sends a http request of PUT along wth the username of the buyer and the snack id to the BuyerController.
+It will call the addToCart method which will add a snack from the SnackDAO file to the BuyerDAO file and returns a new buyer with an updated shopping cart along with status code OK

+Delete from cart is similar as it follows the same path through files however it uses the deletefromcart methods.
+Get total cart cost gives the total cart cost by calling getTotalCost in the user service, which sends a http request of GET with the username to the BuyerController.
+That file processes it and returns a status code of OK (200) if successful.

+When the buyer is done browsing they can checkout which calls the checkout method in the user service and that sends a http request of POST and with the buyers name to the BuyerController.
+It processes the request and returns a status code of OK with the updated buyers cart.

+Snack controller -

+Getting a snack will use the snack service file and which sends a http request of GET and depending on if the id of a snack is given then it will locate the appropriate method in the SnackController.
+The Snack Controller will fulfill the request and return the snack with status code OK.
+Search snacks has a simiar path as getting a snack however it requires a string parameter and it returns an array of snacks that fit the provided string.

+Creating a snack requires a snack object to be made prior to this method being called.
+The snack object is created in a typescript file of the inventory componenet and that calls the add snack method in the snack service file.
+The addSnack will send a http request of POST and the snack object to the Snack Controller.
+The Snack Controller will then execute the createSnack() function and that adds a snack object to the JSON file.
+When completed it will return that new snack to update the inventory and a status code of CREATED.

+Update and delete snack have a similar path to the create snack method except that update snack requires a snack object parameter while the deleteSnack requires a int parameter.
+Both returns a Response entity of type Snack once completed.

 ### Model Tier
 > _Provide a summary of this tier of your architecture.
 This